jaakkopasanen/ABX/README.md

 doesn't provide correct content types and therefore cannot be used for hosting the configuration files and audio clips.

 The configuration file itself is written with [YAML](https://yaml.org/) syntax.
 This is rather human friendly and should be easy enough for you to get started right away without any prior experience with it.
+If you need to make changes during the study, you should always create a new separate file and distribute the new links to the participants instead of editing the existing file!
+This keeps things consistent.

 Here's an example file:
 ```yaml
 name: Demo test
 welcome: